chungen0126/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/testing.md

 ### Disabling tests running in performance mode

 Some tests running in performance mode turn off the safety checks.
-They expect breaking posix semantics.
+They expect operations which break POSIX semantics to succeed.
 For stores with stricter semantics, these test cases must be disabled.
 ```xml
   <property>